Local well-posedness for a novel nonlocal model for cell-cell adhesion via receptor binding: Acknowledgement

 \section{Acknowledgement}

-\begin{itemize} \item The authors were supported by the Engineering and Physical Sciences Research Council [grant number EP/T03131X/1]. \item For the purpose of open access, the authors have applied a Creative Commons Attribution (CC BY) licence to any Author Accepted Manuscript version arising. \item No new data were generated or analysed during this study. \end{itemize}
+\begin{itemize} \item The authors express their gratitude to the anonymous reviewers for their helpful comments that contributed to the improvement of the paper. \item The authors were supported by the Engineering and Physical Sciences Research Council [grant number EP/T03131X/1]. \item For the purpose of open access, the authors have applied a Creative Commons Attribution (CC BY) licence to any Author Accepted Manuscript version arising. \item No new data were generated or analysed during this study. \end{itemize}

 \phantomsection